doubleedesign/100-days-of-code/r1-log.md

 ### Day 4
 * Built layout for Android timer app
-* Learnt how to apply colours, and more layout settings.
+* Learnt how to apply colours, and more layout settings such as how to align text and put two buttons side-by-side.